 To help you figure out which style is best for your needs, here are the best blenders for making baby food.

 Best Overall: Vitamix Ascent Series A2300 Blender Family Pack

 Yes, the price tag on this Vitamix model is splurge-worthy, but it takes our top spot because it’s one of the most versatile and coveted blenders on the market.

-Vitamix has created this family pack to include extra storage containers to make and store batches of baby food or smoothies to go.
-It comes with the trademark Vitamix 64-ounce low-profile blending container, a 20-ounce lidded blending cup, and a pair of 8-ounce lidded bowls that are the perfect size for making fresh baby meals.
+Vitamix created this family pack to include extra storage containers to make and store batches of baby food or smoothies to go.
+It comes with the trademark Vitamix 64-ounce, low-profile blending container, a 20-ounce lidded blending cup, and a pair of 8-ounce lidded bowls that are the perfect size for making fresh baby meals.
 Additional bowls are available for separate purchase and all bowls, cups, and blender jars are dishwasher safe for easy cleaning.

 The blender is equipped with “Self-Detect Technology” that enables it to recognize when the blending cup or bowls are being used and adjust the blender’s speed and power for their smaller size.
-The Vitamix A2300 packs a whopping 2.2-horsepower motor, which is more than enough power to make ultra-smooth purees out of tougher ingredients, like leafy greens and dried prunes, and whip up smoothies (great for the whole family, including young children), healthy frozen desserts, fresh nut butter, soups, and more.
+The Vitamix A2300 packs a whopping 2.2-horsepower motor, which is more than enough power to make ultra-smooth purees out of tougher ingredients, like leafy greens and dried prunes, and whip up smoothies (great for the whole family, including young children), frozen desserts, fresh nut butter, soups, and more.

 The dial lets you control the speed with 10 settings so you can achieve any consistency you need.
 The Ascent series also has built-in WiFi connectivity and can be paired with the Vitamix app for access to a recipe library.

 Best With Steamer: Baby Brezza Glass One Step Baby Food Maker